reduxjs/reselect/README.md

 <details><summary><b>Answer</b></summary>

-When creating a selector that accepts arguments in `Reselect`, it's important to structure your input and [`output selectors`][Output Selectors] appropriately.
+When creating a selector that accepts arguments in Reselect, it's important to structure your input and [output selector]s appropriately.
 Here are key points to consider:

-1. **Consistency in Arguments**: Ensure that all positional arguments across [`input selectors`] are of the same type for consistency.
+1. **Consistency in Arguments**: Ensure that all positional arguments across [input selectors] are of the same type for consistency.

 2. **Selective Argument Usage**: Design each selector to use only its relevant argument(s) and ignore the rest.
-This is crucial because all [`input selectors`] receive the same arguments that are passed to the [`output selector`][Output Selectors].
+This is crucial because all [input selectors] receive the same arguments that are passed to the [output selector].

 Suppose we have the following state structure: